azevedolab/sandres/README.md

 # SAnDReS 2.0
 Statistical Analysis of Docking Results and Scoring Functions 2.0 (SAnDReS 2.0)(https://azevedolab.net/sandres.php)
 <P>&nbsp;</P>
 SAnDReS 2.0 brings together the most advanced tools for protein-ligand docking simulation and machine-learning modeling.
 We have the newest version of AutoDock Vina, available in February 2022 (version 1.2.3), as a docking engine.
 Also, SAnDReS 2.0 uses the latest version of Scikit-Learn, available in February 2022 (version 1.0.2).
 It has 64 regression methods which allow us to explore the Scoring Function Space (SFS).
-This exploration of the SFS permits us to have an adequate machine-learning (ML) model.
+This exploration of the SFS permits us to have an adequate machine-learning (ML) model for a targeted protein system.
 SAnDReS predicts binding affinity for a specific protein system with superior performance compared against classical scoring functions.
-In summary, SAnDReS 2.0 makes it possible for you to design your scoring function adequate to the protein system of your interest.
+In summary, SAnDReS 2.0 makes it possible for you to design a scoring function adequate to the protein system of your interest.
 <P>You need Python 3 installed on your computer to run SAnDReS 2.0.
 In addition, you need Matplotlib, NumPy, Scikit-Learn, SciPy, and XGBoost.
 It is also necessary to have MGLTools 1.5.7.
 You can make the installation of Python packages faster by installing Anaconda.</P>
 <P>&nbsp;</P>
 <H2>Installing SAnDReS 2.0 (Linux)</H2>